oblac/jodd-site/content/http/1+index.md

 # HTTP

 *HTTP* is tiny, raw HTTP client - and yet simple and convenient.
-It offers a simple way to send requests and read responses.
-The goal is to make things simple for everyday use; this can make developers happy :)
+It offers a simple way to send requests and read responses - so to please developers.

 The best way to learn about *HTTP* is through examples.